TYLERSFOSTER/Discrete-Signal-Tonality/README.md

 The *discrete* tonnetz captures how *discrete* spectral energy shifts under modular scaling, and reveals surprising orbit structures tied to the arithmetic of the modulus.

-That said, if you pass this graph naively into a graph visualization library like `networkx.drawing`, the result is nearly unreadable — cluttered, asymmetric, and blind to the underlying modular symmetries that actually organize the space.
-For a quick example, we can import `dissig`'s discrete tonnetz class `Tonnetz`:
 ```python
 >>> from dissig.tonnetze.networks import Tonnetz # dissig Tonnetz class
 ```